jimhester/knitrBootstrap/README.md

 * Images are automatically thumbnailed and lightboxed using [fancybox]
 * Code blocks automatically highlighted using [highlight.js]
 * Automatically wraps code block with div elements to work with bootstrap
-* Can restyle with bootstrap compatible css
+* Syle with themes from [bootswatch]
-* Completely offline report usiing knitr_bootstrap_standalone.html
+* Completely offline report using knitr_bootstrap_standalone.html
 * Mathematical equations using [mathjax]

 ## Examples ##